- Eric Berry

 36:30 – Chuck: You are talking about the sustainability of open source but there are benefits throughout the company right?
 There are tons of tangible benefits of doing it, especially when it’s your Friday schedule.
 You can level-up on things that could help you.
 I know a lot of companies cannot afford it if they are trying to hustle.

 37:42 – Guest: It’s totally not charity through Thoughtbot.
-It’s a huge help in hiring new people.
+It’s a huge help for hiring new people.
 I know they are okay with letting me work on Lucky b/c it’s bringing on new developers and a good marketing tool, and finally recruiting!

 39:07 – Chuck: Yeah, I have been talking about developer freedom and that’s what I am addressing through the DevRev show!
 It’s my new podcast show.
 We talk with Chris on Elixir Mix.
 It lends that credibility if they need to save our bacon.